httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When specifying more than one field, it's important to remember to describe what a processor's behaviour should be when one of the fields is missing.

-If you need to fit arbitrarily complex data into a field value, Structured Headers is probably a poor fit for your use case.
+If you need to fit arbitrarily complex data into a field value, Structured Fields is probably a poor fit for your use case.

 # Implementation Notes